YADIDidiah24/AUTOMATA/README.md

 # AUTOMATA

-first one to check if all the letters are lower letters
+one python file  to check if all the letters are lower letters

-second file to check if input string ends with man
+other  file to check if input string ends with man